 Once is a coincidence.
-Two is a phenomenon.
-Three is a sample set.
+Twice is a phenomenon.
+Three times is a sample set.
 This has been my operating mantra since minoring in philosophy as a phenomenologist.
 So when I come across information regarding mood disorders amongst creatives, I apply my mantra to see if whatever hypothesis I’ve conjured is proven true.
 Well friends, I’ve been stumped, and I could really use your help on this one.

 Establishing the Sample Set (n=3)